hikkie3110/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 kubectl plugins must parse and validate all of the arguments passed to them.
 See [using the command line runtime package](#using-the-command-line-runtime-package) for details of a Go library aimed at plugin authors.

 Here are some additional cases where users invoke your plugin while providing additional flags and arguments.
-This builds upon the the `kubectl-foo-bar-baz` plugin from the scenario above.
+This builds upon the `kubectl-foo-bar-baz` plugin from the scenario above.

 If you run `kubectl foo bar baz arg1 --flag=value arg2`, kubectl's plugin mechanism will first try to find the plugin with the longest possible name, which in this case would be `kubectl-foo-bar-baz-arg1`.
 Upon not finding that plugin, kubectl then treats the last dash-separated value as an argument (`arg1` in this case), and attempts to find the next longest possible name, `kubectl-foo-bar-baz`.